Schenectady's Community Foundation

 Neighborhood Revitalization

-Impact Statement: Schenectady’s neighborhoods will thrive, becoming places where residents feel valued; as well as encouraged and empowered to make changes in their commmunity.
+Impact Statement: Schenectady’s neighborhoods will thrive, becoming places where residents feel safe, supported and valued; encouraged and empowered to make changes in their community.

 Emergent Needs